 I’m the niece of a man who wore a wet suit under his clothing one year when attending the Tattoo.
 I’m not advocating that, but if the forecast is for rain, don’t forget that the Edinburgh Military Tattoo has never been cancelled because of the weather – the show will go on!

 Hope this is helpful for visitors planning a visit to the Edinburgh Military Tattoo.
-Next time you come, stay a little longer – maybe at the lovely Craigwell Cottage from which you can walk to the Tattoo!
-And here’s some more if you’re thinking of attending Edinburgh Festival Fringe events.
+Next time you come, stay a little longer.
+Here are some more if you’re thinking of attending Edinburgh Festival Fringe events.

 If you have more helpful hints – add them to the comments.